bobagold/latin_squares_game/README.md

 # Todo

-* Check if user is cheating with numbers more than dimension.
+* Make a skin with smileys.